-While Ennis frequently uses her My Health Connection app to ask Razzaghi questions and request refills, patients don’t necessarily need to be tech savvy to do a Virtual Visit.
+While Ennis frequently uses her My Health Connection app to ask Razzaghi questions and request refills, patients don’t necessarily need to be tech savvy to make a Virtual Urgent Care visit.
 And, they don’t need to be current UCHealth patients.

-Any adult in Colorado with access to a computer, tablet or smart phone can use Virtual Visit, even those who don’t have health insurance.
+Any adult in Colorado with access to a computer, tablet or smart phone can use Virtual Urgent Care, even those who don’t have health insurance.
 There’s a flat fee of $49 for visits if a patient doesn’t have insurance.